JamesRobertHugginsNgo/usage/README.md

 ## USAGE_LOG

-Environment variable which shows script run when set.
+Environment variable which shows additional information when set to a value.

 ```
 USAGE_LOG=true nodejs index